hdShang/arxiv-daily/docs/cs-CV/2025-09-29/papers/250925033v3-vt-fsl-bridging-vision-and-text-with-llms-for-few-shot-learning.md

 ---
 layout: default
-title: VT-FSL: Bridging Vision and Text with LLMs for Few-Shot Learning
+title: "VT-FSL: Bridging Vision and Text with LLMs for Few-Shot Learning"
 ---

 # VT-FSL: Bridging Vision and Text with LLMs for Few-Shot Learning